Esoteric neo-Nazism: Robert Charroux

 Unlike most ancient astronaut writers, Robert Charroux took a large interest in racialism.
 According to Charroux, Hyperborea was situated between Iceland and Greenland and was the home of a Nordic white race with blonde hair and blue eyes.
-Charroux claimed that this race was extraterrestrial in origin and had originally come from a cold planet situated far from the sun.
-Charroux also claimed that the white race of the Hyperboreans and their descendants, the Celts, had dominated the whole world in the ancient past.
-Some of these claims of Charroux have influenced the beliefs of Esoteric Nazism such as the work of Miguel Serrano.
+Charroux wrote that this race was extraterrestrial in origin and had originally come from a cold planet situated far from the sun.
+Charroux also wrote that the white race of the Hyperboreans and their descendants, the Celts, had dominated the whole world in the ancient past.
+Some of these claims of Charroux have influenced the beliefs of esoteric Nazism such as the work of Miguel Serrano.

 Miguel Serrano

-Miguel Serrano, a former Chilean diplomat, is a major figure in Esoteric Nazism.
-Author of numerous books including The Golden Ribbon: Esoteric Hitlerism (1978) and Adolf Hitler, the Last Avatar (1984), Serrano is one of a number of Nazi esotericists who regard the "Aryan blood" as originally extraterrestrial:
+Miguel Serrano, a former Chilean diplomat, was a major figure in esoteric Nazism.
+Author of numerous books including The Golden Ribbon: Esoteric Hitlerism (1978) and Adolf Hitler, the Last Avatar (1984), Serrano was one of a number of Nazi esotericists who regard the "Aryan blood" as originally extraterrestrial:

 Serrano finds mythological evidence for the extraterrestrial origins of man in the Nephilim [fallen angels] of the Book of Genesis...
 Serrano suggests that the sudden appearance of Cro-Magnon Man with his high artistic and cultural achievements in prehistoric Europe records the passage of one such divya-descended race alongside the abysmal inferiority of Neanderthal Man, an abomination and manifest creation of the demiurge...
 Of all the races on earth, the Aryans alone preserve the memory of their divine ancestors in their noble blood, which is still mingled with the light of the Black Sun.
 All other races are the progeny of the demiurge's beast-men, native to the planet.

-Serrano supports this idea from various myths which assign divine ancestry to 'Aryan' peoples, and even the Aztec myth of Quetzalcoatl descending from Venus.
-He also cites the hypothesis of Bal Gangadhar Tilak on the Arctic homeland of the Indo-Aryans, as his authority for identifying the earthly centre of the Aryan migrations with the 'lost' Arctic continent of Hyperborea.
+Serrano supported this idea from various myths which assign divine ancestry to 'Aryan' peoples, and even the Aztec myth of Quetzalcoatl descending from Venus.
+He also cited the hypothesis of Bal Gangadhar Tilak on the Arctic homeland of the Indo-Aryans, as his authority for identifying the earthly centre of the Aryan migrations with the 'lost' Arctic continent of Hyperborea.
 Thus, Serrano's extraterrestrial gods are also identified as Hyperboreans.

 In attempting to raise the spiritual development of the earthbound races, the Hyperborean divyas (a Sanskrit term for god-men) suffered a tragic setback.
-Expanding on a story from the Book of Enoch, Serrano laments that a renegade group among the gods committed miscegenation with the terrestrial races, thus diluting the light-bearing blood of their benefactors and diminishing the level of divine awareness on the planet.
+Expanding on a story from the Book of Enoch, Serrano lamented that a renegade group among the gods committed miscegenation with the terrestrial races, thus diluting the light-bearing blood of their benefactors and diminishing the level of divine awareness on the planet.